BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: EXPERIMENTS

 \subsection{Blur Estimation}

 We evaluate and compare the accuracy of BlurBall and WASB in \Cref{tab:ball_detector_eval}.
 The motion blur estimation performance is assessed using the \ac{MAE} for both blur length $l$ and blur angle $\theta$.
 For small blur lengths, particularly when $l \leq 3$, the estimation of the blur angle becomes highly sensitive to noise, rendering the measurements unreliable.
-To ensure a robust evaluation, the \ac{MAE} for the blur angle is computed only for predictions where the estimated blur length exceeds 3 pixels.
+To ensure robust evaluation, the \ac{MAE} for the blur angle is computed only for predictions with an estimated blur length exceeding 3 pixels.
 Under this constraint, BlurBall proves significantly more accurate, achieving nearly twice the precision of WASB combined with the baseline blur estimation.
 Among the attention mechanisms tested, \ac{SE} and \ac{CA} improve blur estimation, whereas \ac{ECA} does not offer any notable benefit.